Recent Research

 Demographic Insight: Utah’s California In-Migrants

 Utah’s largest source of domestic in-migrants come from California, surpassed only by international migrants.
 One of every five Utah in-migrants moved from California in the most recent data.
+California is currently the largest source of domestic migrants for many states besides Utah, but Utah and California have a lengthy migration relationship due to geographic and religious ties.

 Policy Insight: Utah’s Diverse Energy Portfolio